ik-fractel/kappataumu.github.com/_posts/2013-09-21-modern-perl-toolchain-for-web-apps.md

 ```bash
 $ plenv install-cpanm
 ```
 Note that this installs cpanm into the current global Perl.
-As you saw above, i've set this to Perl 5.18.0 which resides in our home directory and is managed by `plenv`.
+As you saw above, I've set this to Perl 5.18.0 which resides in our home directory and is managed by `plenv`.
 If for any reason you revert to the system Perl and try to execute `cpanm`, `plenv` will warn you that it is not available (and show which Perl you'll need to switch to, to get it).

 ```bash
 $ cpanm